lahirulhr/nova-lock-screen/README.md

 ### Customizing the lock screen

-lock screen page is built with blade views. you can copy them into your resource directory by run `` php artisan vendor:publish --tag="nova-lock-screen.views" `` command then customize them as your needs.
+lock screen page is built with blade views. you can copy them into your resource directory by running `` php artisan vendor:publish --tag="nova-lock-screen.views" `` command then customize them as you want.

 ## Credits